nshkrdotcom/nshkrdotcom.github.io/scripts/README.md

 ## Overview

 This directory contains scripts that automatically:
-1. Fetch ALL public Elixir repos from `nshkrdotcom` and `North-Shore-AI`
+1. Fetch all public source repositories from `nshkrdotcom` and `North-Shore-AI`
-2. Extract comprehensive metadata (stars, descriptions, licenses, etc.)
+2. Extract categories, metadata, and logo assets
-3. Convert to Hugo-compatible YAML format
+3. Convert the result into Hugo-compatible YAML
-4. Update the website to display accurate, live star counts
+4. Keep the deployed site in sync with GitHub changes

 ## Main Scripts